Scaling theory of critical strain-stiffening in disordered elastic networks: Introduction

-Substantial experimental, computational and theoretical effort has been made in order to characterize and understand the strain-stiffening transition of athermal biopolymer fibrous networks~\cite{kees_nature_2005,Janmey_soft_matter_2007,RevModPhys.86.995,gustavo_pre_2014,robbie_pre_2018,merkel_pnas_2019,mackintosh_pre_2016,Rens_JPCB_2016,robbie_nature_physics_2016,wouter_pre_2017,robbie_pre_2018,robbie_thesis,maha_prl_2008,mackintosh_prl_2019,fred_arXiv_2022}.
-Here, we first develop a complete scaling theory of the critical strain-stiffened state.
-This is achieved by conceptualizing the entire network as composed of two interacting sub-networks; a stiff underconstrained sub-network at its sharply defined critical state $\gamma\=\gamma_{\rm c}$ and a soft sub-network of a characteristic dimensionless stiffness $\kappa\!\ll\!1$, where the latter is treated as a perturbation on top of the former, see Fig.~\ref{fig:fig1}c.
-This framework allows to derive a set of nonlinear scaling relations for all basic quantities that characterize the critical state, which are verified through highly accurate numerical simulations.
-We then go beyond the critical state, deriving scaling predictions for $G(\gamma,\kappa)$ away from $\gamma_{\rm c}$, which reveal a previously unidentified characteristic strain scale in athermal biopolymer fibrous networks.\\
+The theory is based on conceptualizing the entire network as composed of two interacting sub-networks; a stiff underconstrained sub-network at its sharply defined critical state $\gamma\=\gamma_{\rm c}$ and a soft sub-network of a characteristic dimensionless stiffness $\kappa\!\ll\!1$, where the latter is treated as a perturbation on top of the former, see Fig.~\ref{fig:fig1}b.
+This framework allows to derive a set of nonlinear scaling relations for all basic quantities that characterize the critical state.
+We then go beyond the critical state, deriving scaling predictions for $G(\gamma,\kappa)$ away from $\gamma_{\rm c}$, which reveal a previously unidentified characteristic strain scale in disordered elastic networks.

+Our theoretical predictions are quantitatively compared to extensive numerical datasets available in the literature, obtained from computer simulations of a wide variety of biopolymer networks models in 2D ($\dbar\=2$) and 3D ($\dbar\=3$).
+The comparison reveals excellent agreement with the numerical data, indicating that our scaling theory is relevant for athermal biopolymer networks.
+It also raises questions concerning the range of critical scaling, in terms of the smallness of $\kappa$ and its dependence on the degree of connectivity $z$.
+This and other relevant open questions are discussed, along with future research directions.